About the services

 Students who need to enhance their course quality and GPA for entrance into professional schools or whose prerequisite courses are outdated.

-- Already completed at least a Bachelor's degree
+- Most likely have completed at least a Bachelor's degree

 - Intent to pursue graduate-level professional schools, such as dental, medical, nutrition, pharmacy, physical therapy, physician assistant, and more

 - Open admission policy.
 Begin any quarter.
-No standardized exam scores (GRE, MCAT) are required.
+No standardized exam scores (GRE, MCAT) required.

 - Students who are not a typical career changer or record enhancer are welcome.
 We work with each student to create an individualized plan.